harbormaster-public/harbormaster/README.md

 ```
 Ends a Shipment for a Lane matching the `lane_id` string when its `work` is done.
 Expects a number, `exit_code`, representing the success or failure of the work, with `0` as success and anything else as failure.
 Accepts any updated `manifest` object representing state to be tracked.
 Typically called at the end of a Harbor's `work` method.

+Finally, changes can be written directly to Harbormaster's database, should the need arise.